Murder Most Foul (song): Release

-The song was released unexpectedly on March 27, 2020, on Dylan's YouTube channel.
+The song was released unexpectedly at the beginning of the COVID-19 pandemic on March 27, 2020, on Dylan's YouTube channel.
 The video consists of the song playing in its entirety accompanied by the still image of a cropped, black-and-white photograph of Kennedy that had originally been taken by Louis Fabian Bachrach Jr.; the background behind Kennedy was tinted in sepia.
 Dylan issued a statement on his website and via social media on the day that the single premiered calling it "an unreleased song we recorded a while back that you might find interesting".
 This spurred speculation that the recording may have been years old and perhaps even an outtake from his 2012 album Tempest.
 Fiona Apple later confirmed, however, that the song had in fact been recorded only one month previously, in February 2020.

 "Murder Most Foul" received radio airplay in spite of its extreme length.
 In an interview with Billboard, Bruce Warren, program director of WXPN in Philadelphia, said, "It's an instant Dylan epic.
 We had no concerns about playing it at all".
 This sentiment was echoed by Jim McGuinn, program director at KCMP in Minneapolis, who said, "I wasn't concerned at all.
 Our audience expects a bit of the unexpected.
 It's a wild ride, with Bob backed by a simple, alternating chord pattern.
 And we're in Minnesota...he's our favorite son".
 Billboard noted that helping the song's cause was the "adult album alternative" radio format: "As non-commercial outlets, they don't need to worry about breaking for lengthy sets of ads, so even a song that runs over a quarter of an hour fits snugly into an almost nonstop musical flow".